Roger Ebert: Health

 Ebert underwent further surgery in January 2008 to try to restore his voice and address the complications from his previous surgeries.
 On April 1, Ebert announced his speech had not been restored.
 Ebert underwent further surgery in April 2008 after fracturing his hip in a fall.
 By 2011, Ebert had a prosthetic chin made to hide some of the damage done by his many surgeries.

 In December 2012, Ebert was hospitalized due to the fractured hip, which was subsequently determined to be the result of cancer.

+Reviewing Forks Over Knives, he wrote "I am unable to eat or drink anything, and my (therefore) perfect diet of canned nutrition has given me an ideal weight and incredibly good blood numbers.
+I don’t recommend that you get sick to get well, however."
+In a P.S., he added "I have recently decided to ditch my canned nutrition and switch to a liquid diet based on fresh fruits and vegetables.
+Yes, I consulted my physician."

 Ebert wrote that "what's sad about not eating" was:The loss of dining, not the loss of food.
 It may be personal, but for me, unless I'm alone, it doesn't involve dinner if it doesn't involve talking.
 The food and drink I can do without easily.
 The jokes, gossip, laughs, arguments and shared memories I miss.
 Sentences beginning with the words, "Remember that time?"
 I ran in crowds where anyone was likely to break out in a poetry recitation at any time.
 Me too.
 But not me anymore.
 So yes, it's sad.
 Maybe that's why I enjoy this blog.
 You don't realize it, but we're at dinner right now.